nucontreras/3d-maze/README.md

 pip install -r requirements.txt
 ```

-You have everything installed to be able to use the program.
+At this step, you have everything installed to be able to use the program.

 ## Program use